The Cuboid Bone

 The cuboid bone is the keystone of the lateral arch of the foot which is comprised of the calcaneus, the cuboid, and the fourth and fifth metatarsals.

-Additionally, the cuboid is part of the transverse arch while not its keystone.
+Additionally, the cuboid is part of the transverse arch though not its keystone.
 The transverse arch is lifted by the engagement of the fibularis muscle (formerly peroneal) that runs down the outer calf.
-At the ankle the fibularis tendon changes direction, moving forward and slightly down passing over the side and then under the cuboid bone before moving toward towards the inner foot.
+At the ankle the fibularis tendon changes direction, moving forward and slightly down passing over the side and then under the cuboid bone before moving toward the inner foot.

-I’ve written before about pulley systems in the body and here is another one with the cuboid bone acting as a pulley for the fibularis which acts as the rope.
-As fibularis longus contracts it is pulled out and up, rolling the cuboid in and down.
+I’ve written before about pulley systems in the body, and here is another one with the cuboid bone acting as a pulley for the fibularis which acts as the rope.

 Each foot has twenty-six bones with thirty-three possible articulations for movement.
 If the keystones of the three arches are well situated they combine to create a ridiculously strong and stable foot.
-The trouble of course with having twenty-six bones in the foot there are twenty-six opportunity’s for misalignment.

-If any of these bones are out of place, but especially the keystones it become more and more difficult to function correctly.
 And for these bones to be in place as designed we need to learn to walk and stand correctly.

 Is Lower Back Pain Affecting the Quality of Your Life?